rbowsley/lamplighthelp/source/13-6-0_Linked_Case_Reports.markdown

 > {{Linked case}} {{report}}s provide a summary of records in {{linked case}}s, and you can filter to show open and closed {{linked case}}s within any time period

 The {{linked case}} {{report}} can list the open and/or closed cases, showing how many records are associated with them in the period.
 It can also aggregate data across {{linked case}}s.
-If the {{linked case}} data is combined, it can be presented using information from their profile, for example.
+If the {{linked case}} data is combined, it can be presented using profile information, for example.

 ### Running a {{Report}}